rahulroy-io/my-git-guidelines/README.md

     - **Files:**
       - Use lowercase letters.
       - Descriptive names, indicating the file's purpose.

+## SSH Key Pair:
+   - **Public Key:**
+      - Shared openly, used for encryption and verification.
+      - Placed on servers or platforms like GitHub for authentication.
+Whoever holds the private key is authenticated.
+Based on the identification accesses are allowed or restricted.
+      - Does not compromise security if exposed.
+   - **Private Key:**
+      - Kept confidential, used for decryption and signing.
+      - Possession proves identity during authentication.
+      - Never shared or exposed to maintain security.

+## Authentication:
+   - Process of proving your identity using the private key.
+   - Successful authentication grants access based on authorization.

+## Secure Channel:
+   - Established after authentication, encrypting all subsequent communication.
+   - Unique set of encryption and decryption keys for each session.
+   - Ensures confidentiality and integrity of data exchanged.

 29. **Subfolder Naming Conventions:**
     - Follow the same conventions as for folders.